-“The Woman At The Store” is one of Mansfield’s earliest stories, written for the magazine Rhythm.
+“The Woman At The Store” (1912) is one of Mansfield’s earlier stories, written for the magazine Rhythm.
 The aesthetic goal of this magazine was pity, brutality and a carefully wrought plot with adequate foreshadowing.
 It is now thought that this story is far from Mansfield’s best work.

 When Mansfield writes ‘It sounded a ridiculous arrangement’ (in regards to the sleeping set-up), this sounds like a contrivance to fit the story — a writing hack otherwise known as ‘lampshading‘.

 What Happens In “The Woman At The Store”?

 Three people make a journey on horseback through the rough New Zealand country.
 The narrator, her husband and a brother.
 (Not sure from which side.)
 They come across a house where a woman is living with her five-year-old daughter.

 The travellers stop for the night.
 One of the party — Jo — wants to have sex with the woman who runs the store.
 Despite her haggard appearance, he makes arrangements to spend the night with her.

 The daughter is sent to sleep in the store with the narrator and her husband.
 Later, the daughter reveals through a drawing that the mother has killed her husband.

 The next morning the narrator and Jim leave.
 Jo, left behind, shouts to them that he will catch up.